alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

 #endif /* HELLOWORLDMODEL_HPP */
 ```

-Create the `HelloWorldModel.cc` file in the `src` sub-directory and define the methods there.
+Create the `HelloWorldModel.cc` file in the `src` subdirectory and define the methods there.
 Include
 `HelloWorldModel.hpp` created earlier.

 > **Note:** The `Model.hpp` included in the header provides access to TensorFlow Lite Micro's operation resolver API.